 - A flat stone about an inch thick, with a slight depression in the surface, works best for SHTF cooking.

 - Don’t use glassy-looking stones like quartz and obsidian because these types of rocks tend to explode.

 - Remember to grease your rock before cooking, or else your food will stick!

 - Rock frying pans aren’t forever.
 After a few uses, the heat could break the rock, so better gather a few as you find them.

-- Once your done whipping up a meal, let your rock frying pan cool down on its down.
+- Once you’re done whipping up a meal, let your rock frying pan cool down on its down.
 Washing it immediately after cooking will cause the stone to break due to thermal shock.

 Making improvised pots and pans out of bamboo and stone is wise.
 But what if you’re stuck in a long-term survival situation?
 You can’t just keep cutting trees and picking stones, can you?
 At times like these, it pays to know a thing or two about pottery.